omz13/kirby3-xmlsitemap/README.md

 - For all pages, `<loc>` and `<lastmod>` are given.
 - For pages at the site's root (i.e. at a depth of 1). the <`priority`> is set to 1.0; for child pages, it is set to 0.9; for grandchildren and below it is not given.
 - The generated `sitemap.xls` has an accompanying `sitemap.xsl` to produce a prettified page for human consumption.
-- Only pages that have a status of "published" are included (everything else, `drafts` and `unlisted`, are excluded)
+- Only pages that have a status of "published" are included (everything else, `drafts` and `unlisted`, are excluded).
 <!-- - If a page has the methods `isunderembargo`[^ https://github.com/omz13/kirby3-sunset] or `issunet` [^ https://github.com/omz13/kirby3-sunset] these are respected vis-à-vis inclusion or exclusion from the xmlsitemap. -->
 - The error page is automatically excluded.
 - Pages made using certain templates can be excluded; c.f. the use of `excludePageWhenTemplateIs` in _Configuration_.